Dodda Basavana Gudi: The Bull Temple

 Nandi Temple is exclusively for the worship of the sacred bull (Basava in Kannada) in Hinduism, known as Nandi, Lord Shiva's vahana.
 The word "nandi" means "joyful" in Sanskrit.

-The temple was built in 1537 by Kempe Gowda under the Vijayanagara empire in the Vijayanagara architectural style, he also founded the city of Bengaluru.
+The temple was built in 1537 by Kempe Gowda under the Vijayanagara Empire in the Vijayanagara architectural style, he also founded the city of Bengaluru.
 The temple is named after the large granite Nandi monolith placed on a plinth in the temple shrine (garbhagriha) which has become blackened from years of being rubbed with charcoal and oil.
 The temple is a small one, consisting only of the shrine fronted by a porch in the Vijayanagara style.
 The current tower (vimana) over the shrine was constructed in the early 20th century and is adorned with Saivite figures and motifs.

 It is said to house one of the largest Nandi murthis in the world.
 The height of the murthi is approximately 15 ft and it is approximately 20 ft long.

-Legend

-A few hundred years ago, there was a small village called Basavanagudi in Bengaluru, Karnataka.
-Farmers in Basavanagudi and neighboring villages like Sunkenahalli, Gavipuram Guttahalli, Mavalli, and Dasarahalli cultivated groundnuts.
-These farmers faced a recurring problem: every full moon night, a bull would charge into the groundnut fields and cause significant damage, leading to heavy losses.

-One night, the farmers decided to confront the bull.
-When it appeared, they chased it as it ran swiftly over a hillock.
-However, upon reaching the top, the bull vanished, and instead, they found an idol of Nandi (also called Basava in Kannada).
-To their astonishment, the idol began to grow in size.
-The farmers drove an iron peg into the head of the idol to stop it from growing further.
-Interpreting the bull's appearance and the discovery of the idol as a divine sign, they pledged to offer their first crop to Nandi.

-They built a temple dedicated to Nandi Basava, which is now known as the Basavanagudi or Bull Temple.
-The Nandi idol stands 15 feet tall and 20 feet long.
-The day the farmers offer their first groundnut harvest is celebrated as Kadalekai Parishe.
-This two-day fair takes place near the Basavanagudi Bull Temple and attracts farmers from distant villages who come to offer their first crop to Nandi.
-Besides groundnuts, the fair features traditional dolls, toys, bangles, food items, and other goods, providing farmers with an opportunity to make a living from their produce.